HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 `PF:simtime`: (real) Total simulation time (in terms of ParFlow timing).

+Not used if `DA:total_steps` is set.

-For all simulations (including CLMSA): `PF:simtime` is used in conjunction with `DA:da_interval` to determine `total_steps`, the total number of iterations of the main data assimilation loop.
+If `DA:total_steps` is not set, the following holds for all simulations (including CLMSA): `PF:simtime` is used in conjunction with `DA:da_interval` to determine `total_steps`, the total number of iterations of the main data assimilation loop.
 Each iteration of the main data assimilation loop consists of one forward simulation and one data assimilation step.

 \begin{align*}
 \mathtt{total\_steps} &= \frac{\mathtt{PF:simtime}}{\mathtt{DA:da\_interval}}